Employment at Mines

 Welcome to Colorado School of Mines!

 We are pleased that you have interest in exploring career opportunities at Mines.
 Founded in 1874, Mines was the first public institution of higher learning to open its doors in Colorado.
 Mines has an international reputation for excellence in engineering and applied sciences.
 We are committed to serving the people of Colorado, our nation and the global community in the development and stewardship of the Earth’s resources.

 Why choose mines?

-Mines is consistently ranked among the top engineering college in the United States and ranks number one as the best public school in the state for best value colleges.
+Mines is consistently ranked among the top engineering colleges in the United States and ranks number one as the best public school in the state for best value colleges.
 Mines is located in the heart of Golden, Colorado, a western suburb of Denver.
 The campus location offers a small-town ambiance with close proximity to all that the Denver metropolitan area has to offer with an abundance of cultural events, museums, theaters and sporting venues.
 An arid climate and an average 300 days of sunshine per year make the area an ideal place to live, work and play.
 We seek individuals who value a diverse and inclusive community – offering different perspectives, experiences, and cultures that enrich the educational and work experience.
 Come explore the possibilities!

 Academic and Research Faculty

 All academic and research faculty are employees of the school and are governed by Colorado School of Mines policies and procedures.
 State residency is not a requirement for application.
 Academic appointments can be tenure or non-tenure track and involve teaching, scholarship and professional service.
 Research appointments are non-tenured with primary responsibilities that include obtaining research funding, performing research and assisting the direction of graduate student thesis projects.